aditya43/aws/README.md

     * Aliases enable `Blue/Green` deployments by assigning weights to lambda functions.
     * Aliases enable stable configuration of our event triggers/destinations.
     * **Aliases have their own ARNs.**

+### AWS Lambda Best Practices
+- Perform heavy duty work outside of your function handler:
+    * Connect to databases outside of your function handler.
+    * Initialize the AWS SDK outside of your function handler.
+    * Pull in dependencies or datasets outside of your function handler.
+- User `Environment Variables` for:
+    * Database Connection Strings, S3 Bucket, etc.. do not put these values directly in your code.
+    * Passwords, sensitive values, etc.. can be encrypted using `KMS`.
+    * Environment Variables can be 4kb max in size.
+- Minimize your deployment package size to its runtime necessities:
+    * Break down the function if need be.
+    * Remember the AWS Lambda limits.
+        - Lambda function deployment size (compressed .zip): 50mb.
+        - Size of uncompressed deployment (code + dependencies): 250mb.
+- **Avoid using recursive code, never have a Lambda function call itself.**
+- Don't put your Lambda function in a VPC unless you have to.
+In VPC, Lambda Function will take bit of a time to initialize.

 ### DynamoDB Intro
 - Fully managed, Highly available with replication across `3 Availability Zones` by default.